Disability-Community-Resource-Fair/website-2026/_posts/2024-01-01-Capital-Area-Employment-1st-Coalition.md

 - Everyone has something to contribute.
 - Having a real job and earning wages helps people have a lifestyle with value, choice and empowerment.
 - Real jobs should be the first priority and preferred outcome for people with disabilities.
-- Employment is a win/win for everybody!"
+- Employment is a win/win for everybody!

 <!--more-->
-Out-of-excerpt